Bay Point Regional Shoreline - Restoration and Public Access Project

 Site NamePhaseActivitySubActivitiesHabitatSubHabitatAcresActivity StatusWater Regime

-Bay Point Regional Shoreline - Restoration None Restoration (unspecified) Unspecified Bay Habitat (SFBJV Only) Tidal marsh 17.00 Completed Fully tidal
+Bay Point Regional Shoreline - Restoration None Restoration/Re-establishment Bay Habitat (SFBJV Only) Tidal marsh 17.00 Completed Fully tidal

-Bay Point Regional Shoreline - Restoration None Environmental Education/Outreach/Stewardship/Access Seasonal Wetland Unknown/Unspecified No Data Planning in-progress
+Bay Point Regional Shoreline - Restoration None Environmental Education/Outreach/Stewardship/Access Seasonal Wetland Unknown/Unspecified 30.00 Planning in-progress Mixed

 Bay Point Regional Shoreline - Restoration None Restoration (unspecified) Seasonal Wetland Unknown/Unspecified 4.00 Completed Unknown/Unspecified